SiliconLabs/bluetooth_applications/bluetooth_ethernet_gateway/README.md

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.

-2. Copy all attached files in *inc* and *src* folders into the project root folder (overwriting existing).
+2. Copy all attached files in the *inc* and *src* folders into the project root folder (overwriting existing).

 3. Open the .slcp file.
 Select the SOFTWARE COMPONENTS tab and install the software components:
    - [Third Party Hardware Drivers] → [Interface] → [W5500 - ETH WIZ Click (Mikroe)]